barnaby-tech/sarpro-tig-stack/README.md

 ## ⚡️ Getting Started

-Change the environment variables define in `.env` that are used to setup and deploy the stack
+Create an `.env` file from the `.env.sample` file, that will contain the environment variables that are used to setup and deploy the stack

 ```bash
 ├── telegraf/